This post may contain affiliate links, from which we earn an income.

 - Visit the simple and atmospheric Cathédrale Sainte-Marie, a UNESCO World Heritage Site in Oloron Sainte-Marie.

 Nantes is often overlooked as a destination, but this historically important port city that grew rich on the back of the slave trade, is now a lively and innovative town with loads of attractions and and some superb seafood restaurants.
-It’s also well located for exploring the surrounding countryside and coast of the Vendee.
+It makes for a great weekend getaway from Paris and is also well located for exploring the surrounding countryside and coast of the Vendee.

 - The wine of Nantes, Muscadet, is top of the bill in all the bars and restaurants.
 Visit one of the vineyards outside the city and enjoy a tour and tasting.